Recent Posts

 A Shade of Natural Wonder Between Blue and Green

 Plitvice Lakes is the most stunning example of untouched nature you can think of.
 This explosion of natural wonders is not surprisingly a UNESCO World Heritage site.
 It also may be the most beautiful place I’ll ever go.
-One of the reasons it was so
+One of the reasons it was so beautiful was because of the wooden pathways shooting out over waterfalls and lakes.

 The “Swift” History of Samobor